elastic/kibana/src/plugins/security_oss/README.md

-# `securityOSS` plugin
+# `securityOss` plugin

-`securityOSS` is responsible for educating users about Elastic's free security features, so they can properly protect the data within their clusters.
+`securityOss` is responsible for educating users about Elastic's free security features, so they can properly protect the data within their clusters.